tanmaster/EVM-Simulator/README.md

 - Numeric values can be entered as is e.g: 1
 - Strings should be enclosed by double quotation marks e.g.: "This is a string!"
 - Arrays should be enclosed by square brackets: [0, 1, 2, 3]
-- Addresses can be passed as like this: 0xaffe...
+- Addresses can be passed like this: 0xaffe...
 (40 characters long hex string)
 - Raw data can be passed as is.
 For example if you wanted to call a function "setVar" which takes a uint256 as only argument, and the integer 3 as its value, you would enter the following into the text input:
 3a885d790000000000000000000000000000000000000000000000000000000000000003